 Displaying and eating oranges over Chinese New Year is said to bring wealth and luck.
 This originates from the way the Chinese words for gold and orange sound similar, and the word for tangerine sounds similar to luck.
 Even better if your tangerine/orange has leaves on it this symbolizes longevity.
 But make sure you don’t group them in fours, as this number is associated with death!

 Red is THE color of Chinese New Year!
 You will see it all over cities that are celebrating it.
 Red paper packets filled with money are given to children and younger relatives, people wear red clothing and there are lots of red decorations and lanterns that cover the streets.
 So make sure you’ve got something red to wear if you plan on celebrating but don’t get caught wearing black as it construes bad luck and death, we have warned you.

 Now where are you going to spend it?

 You might immediately think that there is really no better place to spend Chinese New Year other than in China, right?
 Wrong!
-Of course China has amazing celebrations but other places like Singapore, Malaysia and Thailand throw some pretty great p too.
+Of course China has amazing celebrations but other places like Singapore, and even Brussels and Glasgow!

 Singapore is filled with Chinese, Indian, and Malaysian ethnic groups but when Chinese New Year comes around everyone gets involved with the celebrations.
 The Chingay Parade is a street and float parade held downtown, it’s the largest street and float parade in Asia and has dancing dragons, stilt walkers, traditional lion walkers, magic shows and acrobats.
 But if you want a really amazing evening head to one of the many rooftop bars in Singapore.
 Sip on a cocktail to see in the New Year and you’ll have one of the best views of the fireworks for the evening, it’ll be pretty amazing.